bdoolaeghe/cqrs-workshop/workshop7-pgq.md

 * issues due to polling strategy
   - workload on DB
   - workload on network
+  - latency due to polling frequency
 * issues due to DB technology
   - volume downgrading performance
-  - need purge of table
+  - need vacuum or purge of table, not very statistics friendly
   - locks issues between read and write
   - hard to scale (#consumers in parallel)